Nuclear dimension of simple C*-algebras: Obtaining complemented partitions of unity

 Stages (\ref{Intro-Sect3.2}) and (\ref{Intro-Sect3.3}) use the extra space given by a tensor factor of $\mathcal Z$ (and do not need nuclearity).
 To get a feeling for (\ref{Intro-Sect3.3}), suppose $A\cong A\otimes\mathcal Q$, where $\mathcal Q$ is the universal UHF algebra.
 One can identify $A\cong A\otimes M_k$, so that $a_i$ and $p_i$ are approximately of the form $\tilde{a}_i\otimes 1_{M_k}$ and $\tilde{p}_i\otimes 1_{M_k}$ respectively.
 Letting $(d_{ij})$ be a system of matrix units for $M_k$, one defines new approximate projections by $\tilde{p}_i\otimes d_{ii}$, which have approximately $\frac{1}{k}$ of the trace of $p_i$.
 Likewise, for (\ref{Intro-Sect3.2}), given elements $e_i\in A$, approximately of the form $\tilde{e}_i\otimes 1_k$ in $A\otimes M_k$, we can use the additional space to redistribute the trace of $\tilde{e}_i$ over the diagonal elements of $M_k$ to obtain a $\frac{1}{k}$-approximate projection in trace.

 In fact, neither (\ref{Intro-Sect3.2}) nor (\ref{Intro-Sect3.3}) require the full strength of $\mathcal Z$-stability; all that is needed is tracial divisibility of positive elements in an approximately central fashion reminiscent of Murray and von Neumann's property $\Gamma$ for II$_1$ factors.
 We introduce the concept of \emph{uniform property $\Gamma$} for $\mathrm{C}^*$-algebras in Section \ref{section:gamma}, and use it to obtain complemented partitions of unity in Section \ref{S3}.
-The follow-up paper \cite{CETWW} will further develop the theory of uniform property $\Gamma$ and complemented partitions of unity, giving other applications to the Toms--Winter conjecture and the classification of strict closures of nuclear $\mathrm{C}^*$-algebras.
+The follow-up paper \cite{CETWW} further develops the theory of uniform property $\Gamma$ and complemented partitions of unity, giving other applications to the Toms--Winter conjecture.